vvergnolle/vas/README.md

 **Security:**

-The security layer of the application is based on the Undertow AuthenticationMechanism class which integrate seemless with Servlet api and so with Jaxrs.
+The security layer of the application is based on the Undertow AuthenticationMechanism class.

 **REST:**

-The REST layer is handled by Jaxrs and more precisly by Apache Wink.
+The REST layer is handled by Jaxrs (vas-jaxrs) and more precisly by Apache Wink.

 **ORM:**

-The database layer is handled by OrmLite.
+The database layer is handled by OrmLite (vas-domain-repository).

 **Domain:**